docksal/docksal/docs/tools/phpcs.md

 It's recommended to see how to [extend fin with custom commands](../fin/custom-commands.md) first.

-From your project's root folder (where the `.docksal` folder is) download the sample `phpcs` command
+From your project's root folder (where the `.docksal` folder is) download the sample `phpcs` command:

 ```bash
 mkdir -p .docksal/commands